 |How Big Is That Gem?

-There are two reasons why this is so.
-One reason is that sapphire is a denser material than diamond.
+There are two reasons for this.
+First, sapphire is a denser material than diamond.
 Since the different gemstone varieties have different chemical compositions, they vary with respect to their density or specific gravity.
 Diamond is not a particularly dense material as far as gemstones go, and a number of gemstones have a higher density, including sapphire, ruby, spinel, garnet and zircon.
 On the other hand, some gems such as tourmaline, emerald and quartz have a substantially lower density than diamond, and will appear larger in the same carat weight.

 If you are careful to check the size when purchasing a gemstone, you will never go wrong, since a 6 mm round stone is always 6 mm, regardless of its weight.
 A 6 mm round ideal-cut diamond will weigh about 0.80 carats.
-But a 6 mm round sapphire may weight anywhere from 1.2 to 1.4 carats.
+But a 6 mm round sapphire may weigh anything from 1.2 to 1.4 carats.

 - First Published: July-11-2009